johanHenix/ghost-rider/projects/ng-ghost-rider/README.md

 1. Fork and clone this repo
 2. Build the package ```ng build ng-ghost-rider```
 3. Run ```ng serve```for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-4. The dev environment should be up on port 4200!

 ## Build